proto17/dji_droneid/README.md

 The 4th and 6th symbols (1-based) appear to be Zadoff-Chu (ZC) sequences (these are used in LTE and I know for a fact they are present in the uplink signal for Ocusync).
 The parameters for the ZC sequences are not known.
 I have first hand knowledge that the sequences are almost certainly not following the standard.
 The remaining OFDM symbols carry just a QPSK.
 If there are pilots they are either QPSK pilots or a 45 degree offset BPSK.
 As pointed out by https://github.com/tmbinc/random/tree/master/dji/ocusync2 the DC carrier appears to always be sitting around 45 degrees with a much smaller amplitude than the data carriers.
 Not totally sure what's going on there.

+## Open Source LTE Libs
+I have had zero luck with my few attempts at getting open source LTE tools to understand what the DJI Mini 2 is sending out.
+My hunch is that this is due to DJI not following the standard to the letter.
+But, I know exceedingly little about LTE, so take that for what it's worth.